Exopy/exopy/docs/source/dev_guide/instruments.rst

 As previously explained, the fields of a connection should be mapped to real protocol used for communication and not a specific implementation.
-Hence the VISA connections provided in Ecpy should cover most usages.
+Hence the VISA connections provided in Exopy should cover most usages.
 However it is possible to add other connections to cover less frequent cases.

-To do so, you must contribute a |Connection| object to the 'ecpy.instruments.connections' extension point.
+To do so, you must contribute a |Connection| object to the 'exopy.instruments.connections' extension point.
 A |Connection| must declare :

 - an 'id' which should be unique and is the one used when declaring a driver.
 - a 'description' detailing the possible default values that can be specified